Churches of France

 Like many houses of worship in France; churches existed here long before the current cathedral.
 Christianity was brought to Amiens in the 4th century, but the church construction was interrupted by the Vandals in the 5th century and restarted in the 6th century.
 As the previous churches were destroyed by fire; the current church was built in the 12th century.
 Then, in 1206, they received a relic reported to be the head of St John the Baptist.

-Having survived the sacking by the Protestant Huguenots in 1561, by storms in 1627 and 1705; by the explosion of a powder mill in 1675; like many other churches, it received great damage during the Revolution, and restoration commenced in the early 19th century.
+Having survived the sacking by the Protestant Huguenots in 1561, by storms in 1627 and 1705; by the explosion of a powder mill in 1675; it also received great damage during the Revolution, but restoration commenced in the early 19th century.

 This cathedral was listed as a UNESCO World Heritage site in 1981.